 "Ablation is different from coagulation, which is not recommended," Dr. Nezhat explains.
 "Ablation vaporizes the diseased area layer by layer, like peeling an onion, until the disease is eradicated.
+It is similar

-It is similar to dermatologic skin resurfacing.
+Excision is preferable to ablation for deep disease to dermatological skin resurfacing.
 Vaporization is preferable for endometriosis on the tubes and ovaries in patients who desire pregnancy.
 The choice between excision and ablation depends on the location, depth of penetration, and the patient's desire for fertility."

-Either way-and regardless of the primary indication for surgery (pain versus infertility)-a minimally invasive gynecologic surgeon is expected to have the ability to perform both techniques, Dr. Nezhat says.
+Either way, and regardless of the primary indication for surgery-pain versus infertility-a minimally invasive gynecologic surgeon is expected to have ability in performing both techniques, Dr. Nezhat says.